 When you have a great and difficult task, something perhaps almost impossible, if you only work a little at a time, every day a little, suddenly the work will finish itself." - Isak Dinesen

 One recent summer afternoon, I had the time to talk to a relative I rarely see about her life and interests.
 She told me about her passion for crafts including her latest focus, soap making.
 Her story included her learning path.
 She watched many videos about soap making, used trial and error, talked to soap makers, and visited stores that sold homemade soap.
-As she spoke, she lit up with enthusiasm and a bit of frustration too as she relayed the challenge of squeezing her passing into her already busy schedule of work and family life.
+As she spoke, she lit up with enthusiasm and a bit of frustration too as she relayed the challenge of squeezing her pastime into her already busy schedule of work and family life.

 In all the years I've known this relative, I never had the chance to really listen to her tell a story about her deep affection for crafts and the passion she has for making.
 I could easily understand her emotions as I feel quite similarly when it comes to teaching and learning and all the creativity involved in our work as educators.